Akuli/jou/doc/perf.md

 ```

 Accessing the value of a NULL pointer is an example of **undefined behavior** (UB).
-The optimizer assumes that your program does not have UB,
+The optimizer assumes that your program does not have UB, **sounds weird**
 and if your program does something that is UB,
 it could in principle do anything when it is ran with optimizations enabled.